-Amazon Prime comes with a lot of perks including free and fast delivery option, here is a brief guide if you want to know, how much does Amazon Prime cost and is it worth the price?
+Numerous benefits come with Amazon Prime. including free and fast delivery option, here is a brief guide if you want to know, how much does Amazon Prime cost and is it worth the price?

 Amazon Prime comes with a Free 30 days Trial, and you can get the full benefits of Prime membership without spending a dime, but after 30 days, Amazon automatically deducts the fees from the linked credit card.